 Cinderella doesn't have the only castle in Fantasyland.
 The Beast takes up residence in the neighborhood and invites guests into his chateau and the elegant, 550-seat Be Our Guest Restaurant.
 During the day, it offers quick-service meals.
 At night, however, it transforms into a table service restaurant with a more refined menu (as well as more refined prices) and, in a first for the Magic Kingdom, wine and beer.

 Prominently featured in the movie, the grand ballroom has been meticulously re-created.
 It is perpetually nighttime, and the opulent chandeliers provide a warm glow.
-A steady "snow" falls over the moonlit mountains as seen in the large picture windows at the rear of the ballroom.Continue to 8 of 14 below.
+A steady "snow" falls over the moonlit mountains as seen in the large picture windows at the rear of the ballroom.

 Beauty and the Beast Land: Gaston's Tavern

-In addition to the Be Our Guest restaurant, New Fantasyland offers the quick-service eatery Gaston's Tavern, located inBelle's Village.
+In addition to the Be Our Guest restaurant, the expanded Fantasyland offers the quick-service eatery, Gaston's Tavern, located in Belle's Village.
 Despite its name, no alcohol is served, although the “pub” does offer LeFou's Brew, a frozen concoction made of apple juice with hints of toasted marshmallow and a light mango foam.
 It’s likely meant as Disney's answer to Universal's Butterbeer phenomenon.
-While it is tasty and considerably less sweet, I much prefer the addictive Potter beverage.
-Gaston's also has a limited menu that includes a roasted pork shank and a chocolate croissant.Continue to 11 of 14 below.
+While LeFou's Brew is tasty and considerably less sweet, it has not soared in popularity like the addictive Potter beverage.
+Gaston's also has a limited menu that includes a savory roasted pork shank dish and a sweet chocolate croissant.

-New Fantasyland: Dumbo Rides
+Storybook Circus: Dumbo Rides

-To help accommodate the many guests who want to soar with Dumbo, Disney World added a second ride platform, thereby doubling the capacity.
+The area that used to host Mickey's Toontown Fair is now known as Storybook Circus.
+Its highlight is Dumbo the Flying Elephant, which may be Disney’s most iconic ride.
+To help accommodate the many guests who want to soar with Dumbo, Disney World added a second ride platform during the expansion, thereby doubling the capacity.
 Also, instead of waiting in a long line in the Florida sun, passengers can now play games inside an air conditioned tent until it is time for their ride.
 They are given a restaurant-style pager to alert them.

-New Fantasyland: Casey Jr. Splash 'N' Soak Station
+Storybook Circus: Casey Jr. Splash 'N' Soak Station

+Every few minutes in Storybook Circus, a trainload of circus animals sends blasts of water to the delight of sun-parched visitors.
+The cool-down area is known as Casey Jr. Splash 'N' Soak Station.
+The area also includes Pete's Silly Sideshow.
 Disguised as a circus sideshow, the tent is actually a meet-and-greet area with Goofy, Donald Duck, Minnie Mouse, and Daisy Duck.
 Families can get one-on-one time with the Disney characters and have their pictures taken.